-- To understand the soil properties, composition and structure - To Familiarize the students an understanding of permeability and seepage of soils - To learn the stress-strain relationship - To know about the strength of soil and its analysis

-Course Outcome: After the completion of the course, students Domain Level

-will be able to C or P or A

-CO1 Identify and analyze various types of soils for Cognitive & Remembering &

-engineering utilization.
-Psychomotor Observation

-CO2 Determine the necessary index and engineering Cognitive Analyzing

-properties of soils.
-Affective Respond to
+- To understand the soil properties, composition and structure - To Familiarize the students an understanding of permeability and seepage of soils - To learn the stress-strain relationship - To know about the strength of soil and its analysis e Outcome: After the completion of the course, students Domain Level will be able to C or P or A CO1 Identify and analyze various types of soils for Cognitive & Remembering & engineering utilization.
+Psychomotor Observation CO2 Determine the necessary index and engineering Cognitive Analyzing properties of soils.
+Affective Respond to Psychomotor Phenomena Observation CO3 Predicts the stress distribution pattern of soil Cognitive, Application Affective & Psychomotor Respond to Phenomena Manipulation CO4 Illustrate the failure modes of Soil Cognitive & Understanding Psychomotor Manipulation CO5 Investigate the soil using appropriate methods and Cognitive & Remembering equipments.
+Psychomotor Observation Psychomotor Understanding Manipulation Remembering

-Psychomotor Phenomena

-Observation

-CO3 Predicts the stress distribution pattern of soil Cognitive, Application

-Affective & Respond to

-Psychomotor Phenomena

-Manipulation

-CO4 Illustrate the failure modes of Soil Cognitive & Understanding

-Psychomotor Manipulation

-CO5 Investigate the soil using appropriate methods and Cognitive & Remembering

-equipments.
-Psychomotor Observation